 Some rodents, such as guinea pigs and gerbils, have become increasingly popular

 as household pets.
 They, too, can cause allergic reactions in some people, as

 can mice and rats.
 Urine is the major source of allergens from these animals.

 Allergies to animals can take two years or more to develop and may not subside

 until six months or more after ending contact with the animal.
-Carpet and

 furniture are a reservoir for pet allergens, and the allergens can remain in